 Patient pays $3.35 for generics and $8.35 for brands

 Important Note: Partial extra help patients will not have to pay a Part D premium late enrollment penalty if they enroll in a Medicare prescription drug plan after their initial enrollment period.
-Also, partial extra help patients qualify as Dual Eligible Beneficiaries, which allows them to switch their Medicare plan a maximum of once a month throughout the entire year.
-Click here for more information on Dual Eligible Beneficiaries.
+Also, partial extra help patients qualify as Dual Eligible Beneficiaries, which allows them to switch their Medicare plan a maximum of once a quarter throughout the entire year.
+Learn more about Dual Eligible Beneficiaries.

-Once you confirm your patient's subsidy, learn how to enter it into the patient's Amplicare profile to view more accurate plan comparison results!
+Once you confirm your patient's subsidy, learn how to enter it into the patient's Amplicare profile before you begin their plan comparison!